tlemens/twitter-mass-follow/README.md

 While mass following, already once **unfollowed** profiles will be skipped.
 The data is stored in the Chrome local storage.

+## Features

+* Mass follow all, who have never been unfollowed
+* Mass unfollow all, who do not follow you
+* Counter
+* Pause and resume bulk follow/unfollow
+* Inplace logs
+* Works also on the search accounts page

 ## License

 [MIT](http://clemenst.mit-license.org)